 Deductible means a specified dollar amount that must be satisfied, either individually or combined as a covered family, per calendar year before this Plan pays benefits for certain specified services.

-Dental injury means an injury to a sound natural tooth caused by a sudden, violent, and external force that could not be predicted in advance and could not be avoided.
+Dental injury means an injury to a sound natural tooth caused by a sudden, and external force that could not be predicted in advance and could not be avoided.
+It does not include biting or chewing injuries, unless the biting or chewing injury is a result of an act of domestic violence or a medical condition (including both physical and mental health conditions).

 Dependent means a covered employee's: